 - 2007 Kenya - Meru

 You will be directed to the group GAWN member once you are registered on APD.
 Members will get latest informations on upcoming seminars and other news out of the water sector.

 Log in to the GAWN Member Group on APD

-APPLY NOW FOR THE ALUMNI EXPERT SEMINAR: Diversification of Water Sources and Production Systems towards Climate Smart Agriculture
+ALUMNI EXPERT SEMINAR: Diversification of Water Sources and Production Systems towards Climate Smart Agriculture

 On behalf of the German Academic Exchange Service (DAAD) the Centre for International Capacity Developmentat University of Siegen is organizing the International DAAD Alumni Expert Seminar